Dimitri Isayev (actor): Early life

 Isayev was born in Leningrad, Russian SFSR, Soviet Union, into a family with strong connections to the performing arts through his parents' involvement with the Tovstonogov Bolshoi Drama Theater (the son of a famous Soviet actor Vladislav Strzhelchik).
 He studied violin and piano.

 Isayev held various jobs prior to entering the Saint Petersburg State Theatre Arts Academy from which he subsequently graduated in 1996.
 He served in the theater "Russian Enterprise" named after Andrei Mironov, "Comedian's Shelter" in the Komissarjevsky Theatre.
 In parallel, he worked fitness trainer, a masseur a store manager and was involved in dance, writing and song arranging.
 He appeared on television and radio programs.
 He was the second director in dubbing and film scoring.

 Personal life

 He married three times and twice divorced.
 His first marriage yielded two children, Sophia and Pauline.
 Isayev's first wife was Asya Shibarova, a classmate at the institute, and now an actress.
 The marriage ended amicably.

 His second wife was prima ballerina Inna Ginkevich.
-He then married Oksana Рожок, a former ballet dancer, and resides in Serpukhov.
-In 2014, the couple had a son Alex.
+He then married Oksana Rozhok, a former ballet dancer, and resides in Serpukhov.
+In 2014, the couple had a son Alexander.